WHY ALTON IS THE BIRTHPLACE OF COOL

 On the River Banks

 The flowing waters of the Mighty Mississippi River have washed over artists throughout history as a muse binding music genres together.
 In 1914, the most popular blues song in history, “St. Louis Blues,” was written by W.C.
 Handy while sitting on the banks of the Mississippi River.
-The river carried the familiar Mississippi blues sounds northward to mingle with St. Louis ragtime, forming the ever-popular St. Louis blues.
+The river carried the familiar Mississippi blues sounds northward to mingle with St. Louis ragtime, forming the ever-popular St. Louis blue.
 The musical legacy of the Mississippi River flowed into other traditional genres of blues, jazz and R&B with sounds made famous by musical icons such as Chuck Berry, Albert King, Ike & Tina Turner, and Alton’s own Miles Davis.

 Alton, Illinois: Birthplace of Cool